 But there is a downside of too much sensitivity.
 We can’t use condenser mics in live concerts.
 Using condenser mics on live concerts can create feedback effect and you get an annoying noise on the speakers.
 Condensers can catch outside noise along with your vocals as well.
 So it’s not a recommended mic for live concerts.

 Do you know?
-In old days, condensers were used in live concerts because there was no dynamics mic invented that time.
+In the old days, condensers were used in live concerts because there was no dynamics mic invented at that time.
 The First dynamic mic is introduced in 1926 which immediately acquired the PA, film and broadcast industry.

 Dynamic mics are widely used in PA and broadcast industry.

 However, a dynamic mic is not as sensitive as a condenser mic and is not able to catch subtle sound changes as well as all the human audible frequencies.
 But there are some advantages to using dynamic mics.

 - They do not use 48V Fantom Power so you don’t need a special mixer featured with fantom power ability.
 Even you can directly use dynamic mics on the input of an amplifier.

 - Dynamic mics are very handy.
 Generally, we use it by holding in our hands which is not possible with condenser mics as condensers can catch the rubbing noise created by holding them on your hand.
 Mic stands are recommended for condenser mics.